Pin-Projekt-d-o-o-Microchip-Studio-repo/.github/profile/README.md

 - code development was stopped around 27.2.2024.
 - the code is still functional, and could be used for refference

+***EDIT 24.4.2024: The code for lotto machine main controller board has been temporarily developed in Microchip Studio because it doesn't work with the newer compiler version in PlatformIO.
+Development will switch over to PlatformIO when new code for AVR USART is written.***

 # Uploaded projects: